janluke/cloup/README.rst

         )
     )

-    # In a multi-command app, you would pass formatter_settings inside context_settings.
+    # In a multi-command app, you would pass formatter_settings inside context_settings
+    # so that settings are propagated to subcommands.
     @command(formatter_settings=formatter_settings)
     @option_group(
         "Cool options",